synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 #### 4.2.1.3 Committing the data in a writer

-`Commit` first reads the length of the internal file handle to determine how much data was written in this domain: note that there is a race condition here (#2): the internal file handle's length may get changed via another `Commit`, which may assign `internal` a new writer should there be a file switch, causing `w.internal.len()` to be 0 instead of the actual length.
+`Commit` first reads the length of the internal file handle to determine how much data was written in this domain: note that there is a race condition here: the internal file handle's length may get changed via another `Commit`, which may assign `internal` a new writer should there be a file switch, causing `w.internal.len()` to be 0 instead of the actual length.